AI-public/Back-to-Basics-ANN-s/README.md

-# Deeper-into-Basics : The CNN Autoencoder
+# Deep-into-Basics : The CNN Autoencoder

 Dissection of a simpleCNN autoencoder, mostly as basis for further work